timer-machine/Grocery/en/qa.md

 1. There is no further maintenance for CycleTimer.
 But, the development task is still in progress.
 TimeR Machine is its successor.

 2. In CycleTimer, reminders between steps are global and automatically added.
 You don't need to add them manually.
 In TimeR Machine, you must add a step with behaviors or you'll never get reminded.

+## Run record is not recorded

+When a timer finishes naturally, it'll be recorded.
+So you can add an end step and let it finish naturally.
+Then the record should be recorded.